MLSDev/TRON/README.md

   <img src="TRON.png" />
 </p>

-TRON is a network abstraction layer, built on top of [Alamofire](https://github.com/Alamofire/Alamofire) and [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON).
+TRON is a lightweight network abstraction layer, built on top of [Alamofire](https://github.com/Alamofire/Alamofire) and [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON).
+It can be used to dramatically simplify interacting with RESTful JSON web-services.

 ## Features